Learning to Diagnose and Correct Moral Errors: Beyond Shallow Heuristics in Moral Alignment: Methodology

 \subsection{Problem Setting}

-In this paper, we consider a generic scenario involving a prompt–reply pair, where our goal is to diagnose whether the reply is morally incorrect and, if so, to correct it.
+In this paper, we consider a generic scenario involving a prompt–reply pair (referred to as a \textbf{situation}), where our goal is to diagnose whether the reply is morally incorrect and, if so, to correct it.
 Assuming the prompt is denoted as $x_p$ and the reply is $x_r$, and the pragmatic inference $x_i$, our goal is to fine-tune a LLM $f_{\theta}$ that can produce $y_d, y_r = f_{\theta}(x_p, x_i, x_r)$ where $y_d \in [\text{``disagree'', ``agree''}]$.
 If $x_r$ is morally incorrect, then $y_d = \text{``disagree''}$ and $y_r$ is morally correct and is acquired by removing morally problematic content from $x_r$.
 This problem setting is fairly general and representative, as LLMs are typically used in dialogue scenarios.
-At the same time, it is challenging because our method must guide LLMs to focus on evaluating the Reply itself, regardless of whether the prompt is morally incorrect.